sensible-hq/sensible-docs/readme-sync/v0/welcome/200 - ui-guide.md

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/ui_label_and_method_1.png)

-The query used to capture this anchor line is:
+The query used for the preceding image is:

 ```json
 {